rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

 ## Final thoughts

-Data privacy regulations will demand a lot of work in the preparedness for compliance compliance, but being forced to optimizing the data that a company collects, processes and stores could create efficiency.
+Data privacy regulations will demand a lot of work in the preparedness for compliance compliance, but being forced to optimize the data that a company collects, processes and stores could create efficiency.
 Companies need only store the necessary pieces of personal information to perform their services and reduce the time and resources (they have spent in the past) to store all of it.